Known4225/chjant/README.txt

 Parentheses parsing
 Assigning new variables and redefining old ones Logical operators
+Increments and Decrements

 ToAdd:
-Increments and Decrements
-Shifts left and right
-Addition and subtraction
+Shifts left and right (fairly difficult without a clock) Addition and subtraction
 Multiplication
 Division and Modulo
-Funky assignment operations
-Loops (?) - may be impossible, I guess I could incorporate a clock, but then I'd need memory and at that point I might as well just build a computer
+Funky assignment operations (C has some strange rules with assignment-in-expressions that I need to implement) Loops (?) - may be impossible, I guess I could incorporate a clock, but then I'd need memory and at that point I might as well just build a computer